Recommendation # 1. Consider your priorities.

 Recommendation #3.
 You can always change your birth control method, but try using it for at least three to six months before deciding you don’t like it.

 When starting a new BCM, it may take some time before you are comfortable using it, especially if it is a method that you need to learn how to track, insert, put on, or change periodically.
 As with all new things, it takes a little time to get used to.
 If you experience side-effects from your BCM that are severe or unexpected, call or visit your health care provider for advice.
 Find out what the common side effects are – you’ll be reassured if that’s what you’re dealing with too.
 Many side-effects go away completely or become less bothersome over time.
 If, at the end of three to six months, you are still uncomfortable with the symptoms you are experiencing, you can always change your method.
 It is nice to know that you now have many options to choose from – and you don’t need to rely on lambskins and herbs to control your fertility!

 Recommendation #4.
 Your health care provider is your friend.

 Find a clinic, a physician, or a nurse practitioner who you feel comfortable with discussing your birth control needs.
 Health care providers are highly trained experts who discuss these matters with patients every day.
 While you may feel a bit awkward discussing personal issues, they will not – that’s their job.
-Especially if you are having any problems with your birth control method, if you are having trouble paying for your method, or if you have any symptoms of a sexually transmitted infection (STI).
+Especially if you are having any problems with your BCM, if you are having trouble paying for your BCM, or if you have any symptoms of a sexually transmitted infection (STI).
 If you are experiencing genital burning, irritation, discharge, odor, or pain, contact them quickly to resolve the problem.
 They are there to help you.